levinabr/OS/README.md

-# COA
+# OS
-coa outputs and inputs
+OS outputs and inputs